Wedding of Birendra of Nepal and Aishwarya

-The royal wedding of crown prince Birendra and Aishwarya was held in the February of 1970 in Kathmandu, Nepal.
+The wedding of Crown Prince of Nepal Birendra and Aishwarya was held on 27 February 1970 in the capital Kathmandu.
 The wedding was attended by more than 300 international guests.
 Around 50 heads of state were invited.
-The King of Laos, the President of India and Governor General of Sri Lanka attended the wedding while other countries sent their representatives.
-Crown prince Birendra was aged 24 and Aishwarya was 20 at the time of the wedding.
+The King of Laos, the President of India and the Governor-General of Ceylon attended the wedding while other countries sent their representatives.
+Crown Prince Birendra was aged 24 and Aishwarya was 20 at the time of the wedding.

 Wedding preparation

 The wedding had an extensive preparation.
 Four white stallions were brought from England and flowers from the Netherlands.
 Exotic foods were brought from New Delhi in two planes including 130 Indian waiters and 40 taxi cabs.
 200 automobiles were brought from Germany and Japan.

 The Singha Durbar was cleaned to make room for the bride's family.
 The roads of Kathmandu were repaved and street lights were reinstalled.
 Government buildings were whitewashed and new walls were built for older constructions.
 Two new second‐class hotels were taken by government to serve the guests.

 The hippies and the hashish market (then a legal business) were closed months before the wedding.

 A postal stamp was issued to mark the occasion.